python/cpython/Doc/library/idle.rst

 one can specify a drive first.)
 Move into subdirectories by typing a directory name and a separator.

-Instead of waiting, or after a box is closed. open a completion box immediately with Show Completions on the Edit menu.
+Instead of waiting, or after a box is closed, open a completion box immediately with Show Completions on the Edit menu.
 The default hot key is :kbd:`C-space`.
-If one types a prefix for the desired name before opening the box, the first match is displayed.
+If one types a prefix for the desired name before opening the box, the first match or near miss is made visible.
 The result is the same as if one enters a prefix after the box is displayed.
 Show Completions after a quote completes filenames in the current directory instead of a root directory.